Félix Tshisekedi: Political career

+Early political career

 In late 2008, Tshisekedi was named the UDPS National Secretary for external relations.
 In November 2011, he obtained a seat in the National Assembly, representing the city of Mbuji Mayi in Kasai-Oriental province.
 He did not take his seat, citing a fraudulent election, and his mandate was invalidated for "absenteeism".

 In May 2013, he refused a position of rapporteur at the Independent National Electoral Commission (CENI), saying that he did not want to put his political career on hold as CENI's article 17 excludes membership for those who are members of a political formation.

 In October 2016, Tshisekedi became vice secretary general of the UDPS.

+2018 election to the presidency

 On 31 March 2018, he was elected to lead the UDPS, after his father's death on 1 February 2017.
 The same day, the UDPS nominated him for president in the December 2018 general election.

-Elections and presidency

 On 10 January 2019, it was announced that Tshisekedi had won the presidency of the DRC in the December 2018 election.
 He defeated another opposition leader, Martin Fayulu, and Emmanuel Ramazani Shadary, who was supported by term-limited outgoing President Kabila, who had been president for 18 years.
-Fayulu, the runner-up, alleged rigging and challenged the election results.
-On 19 January, the Constitutional Court, dismissed the challenge, officially making Tshisekedi president-elect.
+Fayulu, the runner-up, alleged vote rigging and challenged the election results.
+On 19 January, the Constitutional Court dismissed the challenge, officially making Tshisekedi president-elect.
 He was sworn in as president on 24 January 2019, taking office the next day.
 This marked the first time since the Congo gained independence in 1960 that an incumbent president peacefully transferred power to the opposition.

 On 20 January, South Africa congratulated Tshisekedi on his election despite the African Union and EU warning of doubts over the result announced by the Constitutional Court.
-After Tshisekedi was sworn in, it was reported that a member of Kabila's coalition would be picked to serve as his Prime Minister.